kropacheven/REST_API/README.md

 # REST_API
  FSJS project 9  - building REST API

- This is REST API for storing and retrieving courses and users information.
-You can add, find, update and delete information.
+This REST API provides a way to administer a school database containing information about users and courses.
+Users can interact with the database to create new courses, retrieve information on existing courses, and update or delete existing courses.
+To make changes to the database, users will be required to log in so the API will also allow users to create a new account or retrieve information on an existing account.

- Technologies used: Node.js, Express, Sequelize, sqlite database.
+ Technologies used: Node.js, Express, Sequelize, sqlite database, REST API.